-We were relieved to return to normal processes this year, and things that had been absent the year prior (classroom guidance, guest speakers, WIN enrichment, in person conferences, student led conferences, and more), were evident around campus again.
 According to the LCSS MTSS Data by School Chart, 20% of students were receiving Tier II services.
 Because this is greater than the Tier II goal of<15%, this is an area that we still need to work on.
 Again, we intend to do this by placing an emphasis on addressing Tier I instruction (both in behavior and academics).
-PBIS, MTSS, schoolwide extended learning time through WIN, and teacher-led PLCs all continue to be successful processes in place, which we frequently reflect upon regarding effectiveness.
+PBIS, MTSS, schoolwide extended learning time through WIN continue to be successful processes in place, which we frequently reflect upon regarding effectiveness.
+While teachers reported that it was helpful to have monthly STEM and PD PLCs, there were various levels of PLC effectiveness when teacher led.